-The base management fee is calculated at an annual rate of 2.00% of our gross assets (net of U.S. Treasury Bills ("average adjusted gross total assets")).
-Although the base management fee is 2.00% of our average adjusted gross total assets, the Investment Adviser waived a portion of the base management fee such that the base management fee equaled 1.50% from the consummation of the initial public offering through September 30, 2007.
-The base management fee was 1.75% from October 1, 2007 through March 31, 2008.
-Our base management fee has been 2.00% after March 31, 2008.
-For services rendered under our Investment Management Agreement the base management fee is payable quarterly in arrears.
-The base management fee is calculated based on the average value of our average adjusted gross total assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
-Base investment advisory fees for any partial month or quarter are appropriately pro rated.
-For the nine months ended June 30, 2009 and June 30, 2008, the Investment Adviser earned base management fees, after fee waiver, of \$5.5 million and \$4.8 million, respectively.
+The base management fee is calculated at an annual rate of 2.00% of our gross assets (net of U.S. Treasury Bills and/or temporary draws on the credit facility or "average adjusted gross assets," if any).
+Although the base management fee is 2.00% of our average adjusted gross assets, the Investment Adviser waived a portion of the base management fee such that the base management fee equaled 1.50% from the consummation of the initial public offering through September 30, 2007 and 1.75% from October 1, 2007 through March 31, 2008.
+Our base management fee has been 2.00% since March 31, 2008 and is payable in arrears.
+The base management fee is calculated based on the average value of our average adjusted gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
+Base investment advisory fees for any partial month or quarter are appropriately prorated.
+For the fiscal years ended September 30, 2010, 2009 and 2008, the Investment Adviser earned base management fees, after fee waivers, if any, of \$11.6 million, \$7.7 million and \$6.7 million, respectively.